10 Best Compliance-Focused IT Consulting Firms for Regulated Industries in 2026

 Compliance Framework Comparison Matrix

-Before selecting a consulting firm, you need to understand which frameworks apply to your organization.
-This matrix compares the six most common compliance frameworks across key dimensions.
-Organizations in healthcare, finance, and government often need to satisfy multiple frameworks simultaneously — which is why cross-framework expertise is the most important criterion in this ranking.
+Before choosing a consulting firm, it's essential to know which frameworks apply to your organization.
+This matrix compares the six most common compliance frameworks based on key dimensions.

 | Dimension | HIPAA Security Rule | SOC 2 Type II | FedRAMP Moderate | CMMC Level 2 | GDPR | CCPA/CPRA |